 – “Matched within 1 year: 62%

 – “Matched within 1 year: 68%

 – “Matched within 2 years: 84%”

 The Adoption.com “Special Needs Adoption Guide” describes special needs adoption like this, “When the child to be adopted has some sort of medical need or is older than an infant.”
-Further, most international adoptees are considered special needs due to the fact that they have spent at least some time in an institutional setting.
-In truth, the label of special needs can sound scary to many prospective adoptive parents and while it can and sometimes does involve serious and lifelong issues, special needs also encompasses less serious and medically repairable situations involving children who are otherwise healthy.
+Further, most international adoptees are considered special needs because they have spent at least some time in an institutional setting.
+In truth, the label of special needs can sound scary to many prospective adoptive parents and while it can and sometimes does involve serious and lifelong issues, special needs also encompass less serious and medically repairable situations involving otherwise healthy children.

 The Adoption.org article “10 Things To Know About Special Needs Adoption” provides an overview of the process of special needs adoption and the happy and hard truths behind what it will mean for you and your family.

 According to the Child Welfare Information Gateway, “Foster care (also known as out-of-home care) is a temporary service provided by states for children who cannot live with their families.
 Children in foster care may live with relatives or with unrelated foster parents.
 Foster care can also refer to placement settings such as group homes, residential care facilities, emergency shelters, and supervised independent living.”